rootx90/Cyber-Security-Notes/02-WAPT-notes/WAPT-Notes/03-Module/24_lecture.md

 		output now u'll see that site will not get loaded cuz BurpSuite captured the packets ✔️
 	- `intercept is ON` : means it becomes man-in-the-middle , so all those requests intercepted which are going to the server & <br>
 		all those requests packets will be taken away in the middle by a attacker ✔️
-	- STEP 4.2 : in burpSuite , proxy -> intercept -> click on `forward` button again & again till "Raw" tab gets blanked -> <br>
+	- STEP 4.2 : in burpSuite , proxy -> intercept -> click on `forward` btn again & again till "Raw" tab gets blanked -> <br>
 		click OFF the intercept
 	- STEP 4.3 : in burpSuite -> in proxy -> HTTP history , <br>
 		output : burpSuite captured the packets of that website